The importance of oral health during orthodontic treatment

 Did you know, healthy gums and clean teeth will promote tooth movement for a better and healthier result?
 Conversely, poor oral hygiene can lead to gingivitis and gum infection which can slow down the movement of teeth.

-As we head into Dental Health Week (3 – 9 August 2020), I’ve put together helpful information for those in treatment because, looking after your braces and clear aligners as well as your teeth and gums, is really important if you want to achieve the best results.
+I’ve put together helpful information for those in treatment because, looking after your braces and clear aligners as well as your teeth and gums, is really important if you want to achieve the best results.

 Why is oral health so important during orthodontic treatment?